CLR-MO/standard-coding/README.md

 Sure, PHP is a bit more verbose, but
 -	the points of logic are more clear (they would not be lost in a big template and confused with content)
--	the logic depth logic is easier to follow with braces.
+-	the logic depth is easier to follow with braces.
 With Twig, if someone didn't properly indent nested for loops, the depth could be confused.

  by using braces,